Mahkamah Mosque: Architecture

-The courtyard is bordered to the southwest by the iwan.
-The iwan is divided into three sections and is the largest part of the mosque complex.
-The central portion serves as the principal section and is covered by a fan-shaped cross vault.
-It contains the mihrab ("niche" that indicates the qibla which is the direction towards Mecca) and the minbar ("pulpit").
-The minbar is adorned with marble paneling, floral motifs and Qur'anic inscriptions.
-The main section is bordered by two smaller outer sections with barrel vaulting and pointed arches connecting both structures with the main section.
+The courtyard was bordered to the southwest by the iwan.
+The iwan was divided into three sections and was the largest part of the mosque complex.
+The central portion served as the principal section and was covered by a fan-shaped cross vault.
+It contained the mihrab ("niche" that indicates the qibla which is the direction towards Mecca) and the minbar ("pulpit").
+The minbar was adorned with marble paneling, floral motifs and Qur'anic inscriptions.
+The main section was bordered by two smaller outer sections with barrel vaulting and pointed arches connecting both structures with the main section.
 In the northwest, a smaller Mamluk-era iwan that previously faced the main iwan is extant.
-The western facade is mostly in ruins as well.
+The western façade is mostly in ruins as well.

 In the northwestern corner of the mosque is the Mamluk-style minaret.
 The base of the minaret is rectangular, while the shaft is composed of two octagonal stories topped by the octagonal muezzin's gallery.
 The sides of the base contain niches that "alleviate the austerity of the structure" according to Islamic art researcher Mu'en Sadeq.
 The octagonal levels of the minaret's body are designed with embrasures decorated with translucent floral and geometric ornamentation.
 The embrasures allow light and ventilation into the interior spiral staircase that leads to the muezzin's gallery which rests on stone muqarnas.